hacksu/Chrome-Extensions-Lesson/readme.md

   }
 ```

+This specifies the page that opens when the extension icon is clicked in the browser toolbar.
 Now, we need to create the popup page.

 2. Create a new file (within the folder created at the beginning) and name it ```popup.html```.
 Open the file with any text editor, and add the following HTML: